giovannivolpe/BRAPH-2-Matlab-beta/tutorials/developers/readme.md

 BRAPH 2.0's object-oriented programming architecture also simplifies the process of designing your own panel to visualize new properties and figures.
 Here are the methods by which you can expand the capabilities of BRAPH 2.0:

-- **Property Panel**: New property panel can be implemented by extending the `Panelprop` element.
+- **Property Panel**: New property panel can be implemented by extending the `PanelProp` element.
 The [Developer Tutorial to Implement a New Property Panel](tutorials/developers/dev_panelprop.pdf) provides a step-by-step guide on creating new property panel.

 - **Figure Panel**: New figure can be added to BRAPH 2.0 by extending the `GUIFig` element.
 The [Developer Tutorial to Implement a New Figure](tutorials/developers/dev_guifig.pdf) explains the process of implementing custom figures.